Deploy Windows on a VHD (Native Boot)

 You can deploy a supported Windows image to an attached VHD using disk-imaging software such as the Deployment Image Servicing and Management (DISM) tool.
 The VHD file can then be copied to one or more systems either to run in a virtual machine or for native boot.

-A Windows® 7 or Windows® 8 boot environment is required to natively boot a .vhd. .vhdx files are only supported on a Windows 8 environment.
-For more information, see Add a Native-Boot Virtual Hard Disk to the Boot Menu.
+A Windows® 7 or Windows 8 boot environment is required to natively boot a .vhd. .vhdx files are only supported on a Windows 8 environment.
+For more information, see Download and install Windows PE (WinPE) so you can boot from a USB flash drive or an external USB hard drive.

 On first native boot, the specialize configuration pass runs and computer-specific information is applied to the Windows operating system on the VHD.
 The instance of the .vhd or .vhdx file cannot be copied onto another system or run in a virtual machine after the specialize configuration pass is completed.
 The original .vhd or .vhdx file that has a Windows image can continue to be copied and deployed to multiple computers, if the image has already been prepared for installation using the Sysprep tool with the /generalize option.
 You can also use an answer file to prepare the image for installation by using the Microsoft-Windows-Deployment | Generalize setting.
 For more information about the specialize and generalize configuration passes, see Windows Setup Configuration Passes.
 For more information about how to use the Generalize setting in an answer file, see the Windows® Unattended Setup Reference.